Skip to content

 Conversion rate.
 Percentage of visitors who complete a purchase.
 B2C benchmark: 2-3%.
 B2B benchmark: 5-8% (higher because buyers are often returning to reorder).

 Average order value (AOV).
 Revenue per order.
-Target: steady or increasing through better cross-sell/upsell configuration.
+Target: steady or increasing through better cross-sell and upsell configuration.

 Page load time.
 Seconds for product listing and detail pages.
 Target: under 2 seconds.
-Every 100ms above that reduces conversion.
+Every 100ms above that chips away at conversion.

 Repeat purchase rate.
 Percentage of customers who buy again within 12 months.
-This is the long-term indicator of whether your commerce experience builds loyalty.
+This is the long game indicator.
+If your commerce experience builds loyalty, this number climbs.

 SAP CX ROI Targets by ProductProductKey KPITargetTimelineSales Cloud V2Pipeline velocity10-20% faster6 monthsSales Cloud V2Forecast accuracy±10% variance9 monthsService Cloud V2First-contact resolution65-75%6 monthsService Cloud V2Resolution time20-30% faster6 monthsCommerce CloudConversion rate+0.5-1.0%12 monthsCommerce CloudCart abandonment-5 points12 monthsDefine baselines BEFORE go-live.
 Track monthly.
 Report quarterly to leadership.